-- Recognize and evaluate how their experiences impact how they view others.
+- Evaluate how their experiences impact their perception of others.

-- Examine critically, and challenge, unexamined, stereotypical or false beliefs, values, and opinions.
+- Critically examine stereotypical or false beliefs, values, and opinions.

-- Critically examine the dehumanizing biases and misinformation that lead to oppression that various groups in society experience.
+- Critically examine the dehumanizing biases and misinformation that lead to oppression that various groups in the United States' experience.

-- Discuss the national debates which provide a societal context in which oppressive behaviors occur.
+- Discuss the US' national debates which provide a societal context in which oppressive behaviors occur.

 - Recognize ideological messages and social control in US culture.

-- Recognize and analyze the prejudices, privilege and power that motivate individual and institutional classism, racism, sexism, heterosexism, and other forms of oppression.
+- Analyze the prejudices, privilege and power that motivate individual and institutional classism, racism, sexism, heterosexism, ableism, and other forms of oppression.

-- Explain the interrelationships of various forms of oppression.
+- Explain the complexity of identity in relation to the various forms of oppression.

-- Identify respectful interpersonal behaviors, and personal actions for challenging disrespectful behaviors, discrimination and harassment, and skills in creating a more supportive community for all people.
+- Identify respectful interpersonal strategies for challenging disrespectful behaviors, and for building skills in creating a more supportive community for all people.

-- Plan constructive ways to act as allies in dealing with conflict, and in channeling personal power toward societal change.
+- Plan constructive ways to act an ally or advocate in channeling personal power toward societal change.